 It Needs to be Serviced

-An air conditioner needs regular maintenance to keep it running properly.
+An air conditioner in Sacramento needs regular maintenance to keep it running properly.
 If it’s been a while since you had it checked, it may be time to get it serviced.
 Problems with the evaporator, compressor, or other major components could make your unit run constantly.
-An AC system that is cleaned, lubed, and inspected twice a year will run more efficiently and last longer.
+An AC system in Sacramento that is cleaned, lubed, and inspected twice a year will run more efficiently and last longer.
+Consider scheduling an air conditioner service in Sacramento today to ensure optimal performance and longevity of your unit.

 If your AC is running constantly during those hot summer months, there may be a reason behind it.
 For more information about how to keep your AC running smoothly, visit Heald Mechanical.